All Episodes

 I mean, there's a lot of jets up there and using a lot of jet fuel.

-So, what's possible here?
+So what's possible here?

-Well, I think what's possible, Art, is that it in fact could be depleting ozone.
+Well, I think what's possible, Art, is that it, in fact, could be depleting ozone.

-and in fact deplete the ozone such as chlorofluorocarbons, which were banned for the same thing.
+Because ethylene doboromide, in fact, could react with ozone, O3, and in fact deplete the ozone such as chlorofluorocarbons, which were banned from the same thing.

-Now do jets, when they leave the residue with this in it, what happens to it?
+Now, do jets, when they leave the residue with this in it, what happens to it?

-Does it fall to ground or does, they're at what, you said altitude, 30 some odd thousand feet, or does some of it, like CFCs, rise to the ozone layer, and where is the ozone layer anyway?
+Does it fall to ground or does they're at, what, you said, altitude, 30-some-odd,000 feet, or does some of it, like CFCs, rise to the ozone layer.

 It's above 31,000 feet.

-It would rise.
+Yes, it would rise.

-Oh, it would rise?
+Oh, it would rise.

-And again, you're getting into the jet stream of the stratosphere and wherever jet exhaust
+And again, you're getting into the jet stream of the stratosphere and wherever jet exhaust goes.

-cause of a problem were ripping some very big holes in the ozone from various types
+We're ripping some very big holes in the ozone from various types of activities.

 I don't know what the latest figures are.